Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he development of smart cities highly relies on the advancement of fast and accurate visual understanding of multimedia.
-To achieve this goal, many human-centered and event-driven visual understanding problems have been raised, such as human pose estimation~\cite{alpha2017}, pedestrian tracking~\cite{mot2020}, and action recognition \cite{veeriah2015differential,shu2019hierarchical}.
+The development of smart cities highly relies on the advancement of fast and accurate visual understanding of multimedia~\cite{xumai,meitao1,chen2022audio}.
+To achieve this goal, many human-centered and event-driven visual understanding problems have been raised, such as human pose estimation~\cite{alpha2017}, pedestrian tracking~\cite{mot2020,lujiwen}, and action recognition \cite{veeriah2015differential,shu2019hierarchical}.

 Recently, several public datasets (e.g., MSCOCO~\cite{coco}, PoseTrack~\cite{posetrack2018}, UCF-Crime~\cite{ucf-crime}) have been proposed to benchmark the aforementioned tasks.
 However, they have some limitations when applied to real scenarios with complex events such as dining, earthquake escape, subway getting-off and collisions. \textit{\textbf{First}}, most benchmarks focus on normal or relatively simple scenes.
 These scenes either have few occlusions or contain many easily-predictable motions and poses. \textit{\textbf{Second}}, the coverage and scale of existing benchmarks are still limited.
-For example, although the UCF-Crime dataset~\cite{ucf-crime} contains challenging scenes, it only has coarse video-level action labels which may not be enough for fine-grained action recognition.
+For example, although the UCF-Crime dataset~\cite{ucf-crime} contains challenging scenes, it only has coarse video-level action labels which may not be enough for fine-grained action recognition of human instance.
 Similarly, although the numbers of pose labels in MSCOCO~\cite{coco} and PoseTrack~\cite{posetrack2018} are sufficiently large for simple scenes with limited occlusions, these datasets lack realistic scenes containing crowded scenes and complex events.